What are your options with a DWI charge? More than you may realize.

 Will I go to jail for my first DWI?
 It depends on many factors including the facts of your case, the evidence against you and the defense lawyer you hire.
 That being said, first-time DWI offenders face 90 days in jail and/or $1,000 in fines.

-Do I really need a DWI defense lawyer?
+Do I really need a Minnesota DWI defense attorney?
 You are not required by law to hire a defense lawyer.
 However, retaining a skilled attorney to represent you can greatly increase your chances of having the charges against you reduced or possibly dropped.
 To find out more about attorney Brent S. Schafer, visit the firm’s client testimonials page.

 Is Minnesota a zero-tolerance state?
 Yes.
 Anyone under age 21 caught drinking while driving faces misdemeanor penalties and a license suspension.